 I'm a diehard Red Sox fan, a formerly long-suffering devotee of a baseball team that was many times luckless - and sometimes clueless - in its quest for a World Series championship.
-But, thanks in no small part to slugger Manny Ramirez, the Sox changed their fortunes and won the Series in 2004, and again last year.
+But, thanks in no small part to slugger Manny Ramirez, the Sox changed their fortunes and won the Series in 2004, and again in 2007.
 Manny sometimes had a slack attitude about his responsibilities to the team.
 For a long time, we laughed it off as "Manny being Manny."
-But last month, the most valuable player in the 2004 Series had worn out his welcome in Boston, and he was traded to the Los Angeles Dodgers.
+But in 2008, the most valuable player in the 2004 Series had worn out his welcome in Boston, and he was traded to the Los Angeles Dodgers.

 The circumstances leading up to and following his trade offer three valuable career lessons.

 Lesson 1: You may have lots of talent, but if you can't work well with others, your bosses won't be happy.

 Manny was a hitting machine.
 His presence in the Sox lineup perplexed opposing managers and frustrated opposing pitchers.
 But he also frustrated his teammates and management by not giving 100% in some games, and begging out of others, notably one game in 2008 against the archrival New York Yankees.
 The Sox lost that game, as well as 4 of the next 5 before the trade.
 After the trade, it was reported that team management said most of Manny's teammates were fed up and felt he needed to go.
 The Sox then went out and won 7 of their next 10 games.

 What it Means to You: One person's bad attitude can negatively affect an entire team.
 Hiring managers may admire your superstar talent and accomplishments, but many will select someone with less talent who might have a better "fit" with the organization and its culture.
 That's why you may be interviewed by more than just the hiring manager before an offer is extended.

 Lesson 2: Don't diss your employer as you walk out the door, or afterwards.